salehST/coderembassy-product-info-icons-images-text/readme.txt

 == Description ==

-CodersEmbassy Product Info Icons Images Text is a powerful WordPress plugin that allows you to enhance your WooCommerce product pages by adding custom icons, images, and text blocks.
+CoderEmbassy Product Info Icons Images Text is a powerful WordPress plugin that allows you to enhance your WooCommerce product pages by adding custom icons, images, and text blocks.
 Create engaging product presentations that highlight key features, specifications, benefits, or any additional information you want to showcase.

 = Key Features =